Construction Networking Event in UAE | Technology ConFex

 Story 2:

-Success stories: Smart asset management: Unlocking real-time operational efficiency & cost optimisation
+Success stories part 1: Smart asset management: Unlocking real-time operational efficiency & cost optimisation

 PropTech is revolutionising asset management, enabling real-time insights into the health and operational performance of buildings and infrastructure.
 Using the cloud, IoT, AI, drones and even 3D imaging, owner | operators are identifying failure trends and operational abnormalities enabling early detection and rectification and optimised efficiency, cost and energy management.